IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ~~~~~~~~~~~~

 The Saved Search, Linked Dataverses, and Linked Datasets features are only accessible to superusers except for linking a dataset.
 The following API endpoints were added to help people with access to the "admin" API make use of these features in their current form.
 Keep in mind that they are partially experimental.
-The update of all saved search is run by a timer once a week (See :ref:`saved-search-timer`) so if you just created a saved search, you can run manually ``makelinks`` endpoint that will find new dataverses and datasets that match the saved search and then link the search results to the dataverse in which the saved search is defined.
+The update of all saved search is run by a timer once a week (See :ref:`saved-search-timer`) so if you just created a saved search, you can run manually the ``makelinks`` endpoint that will find new dataverses and datasets that match the saved search and then link the search results to the dataverse in which the saved search is defined.

 List all saved searches. ::